 One Year MBA for Working Professionals

 One Year MBA is for those aspirants who wish to pursue MBA in the shortest time possible.
-The study is accelerated to teach MBA for working professionals the whole curriculum in 11 – 12 months.
+The study is accelerated to teach MBA for working professionals and the whole curriculum is completed in 11 – 12 months.

 One Year MBA for Working Professionals: Abroad